 S. Melody Frierson is project manager for the office of the CEO and President & COO at New America.
 She is responsible for planning, overseeing, and leading different initiatives and projects from ideation to completion at both the executive and organization-wide level.
 She interacts with a range of internal and external stakeholders, while managing several moving project parts simultaneously.
 She also provides executive support for the President and COO.

-S. Melody Frierson was project manager for New America’s Millennial Public Policy Fellowship, which seeks to create opportunities for promising young adults to deepen their engagement with public policy and advance solutions to challenges facing their generation.
-Frierson designed programing for and managed the day-to-day operations of the Millennial Fellowship.
+She previously served as special assistant to the President and COO at New America and as project manager for New America’s Millennial Public Policy Fellowship, which sought to create opportunities for promising young adults from diverse backgrounds to deepen their engagement with public policy and advance solutions to challenges facing their generation.
+In that role she designed programming for and managed the day-to-day operations of the Millennial Fellowship.

-Frierson holds a M.A. degree from UCLA in Afro-American studies, and B.A. degrees from the University of Mississippi in African American studies and psychology/gender studies.
+Frierson holds a M.A. degree from UCLA in African American studies and B.A. degrees from the University of Mississippi in African American studies and Psychology/Gender studies.